-- (1) The members of the Folketing shall be elected for a period of four years. - (2) The King may at any time issue writs for a new election, with the effect that the existing seats shall be vacated upon a new election, except that writs for an election shall not be issued after the appointment of a new Ministry until the Prime Minister has appeared before the Folketing.

-- (3) The Prime Minister shall cause a general election to be held before the expiration of the period for which the Folketing has been elected. - (4) No seats shall be vacated until a new election has been held. - (5) Special rules may be provided by statute for the commencement and termination of Faroes and Greenland representation in the Folketing. - (6) If a member of the Folketing becomes ineligible his seat in the Folketing shall become vacant. - (7) On approval of his election each new member shall make a solemn declaration of loyalty to the Constitutional Act.

-The Folketing shall itself determine the validity of the election of any member and decide whether a member has lost his eligibility or not.
+- 2. The Ring may at any time issue writs for a new election with the effect that the existing seats shall be vacated upon a new election.
+Provided that writs for an election shall not be issued after the appointment of a new Ministry until the Prime Minister has presented himself to the Folketing. - 3.
+The Prime Minister shall cause a general election to be held before the expiration of the period for which the Folketing has been elected. - 4.
+No seats shall be vacated until a new election has been held. - 5.
+Special rules may be provided by Statute for the commencement and determination of Faeroe Islands and Greenland representation in the Folketing. - 6.
+If a Member of the Folketing becomes ineligible his seat in the Folketing shall become vacant. - 7.
+On approval of his election each new Member shall make a solemn declaration that he will adhere to the Constitution Act. - 33.
+The Folketing itself shall determine the validity of the election of any Member and decide whether a Member has lost his eligibility or not. - 34.
 The Folketing shall be inviolable.
-Any person who attacks its security or freedom, or any person who issues or obeys any command aimed thereat, shall be deemed guilty of high treason.
+Any person who attacks its security or freedom, or any person who issues or obeys any command aiming thereat shall be deemed guilty of high treason.